ctphoenix/Python-Course-Material/chapter1.md

 ```

---- type:NormalExercise lang:python xp:100 skills:1 key:006c8d659a
+--- type:NormalExercise lang:python xp:100 skills:2 key:006c8d659a
 ## Exercise 3b

 A list of numbers can be very unsmooth, meaning very high numbers can be right next to very low numbers.
 This list may represent a smooth path in reality that is masked with random noise (for example, satellite trajectories with inaccurate transmission).
 One way to smooth the values in the list is to replace each value with the average of each value's neighbors, including the value itself.

 *** =instructions
-- Using your function `moving_window_average(x, n_neighbors)`, compute and store `R=1000` random values from 0-1 as `x`.
-Then, compute the moving window average several times for this list for the range of `n_neighbors 1-9`.
-Store `x` and each of these averages as consecutive lists in a list called `Y`.
+- Using your function `moving_window_average(x, n_neighbors)` from `3a`, compute and store `R=1000` random values from 0-1 as `x`.
+Remember that you can use the solution code from Exercise 3a if you weren't able to write the function on your own.
+- Compute the moving window average several times for this list for the range of `n_neighbors 1-9`.
+- Store `x` and each of these averages as consecutive lists in a list called `Y`.

 *** =hint
 - You may be able to use a list comprehension here!
 A `for` loop will also work.